Pennsylvania Railroad class T1: Nos. 5500 - 5549

 The Pennsylvania Railroad continued to promote the T1's as the newest development in steam power.
 In addition to the Chicago Railroad Fair, T1's made display appearances in Sunbury, Reading, and Atlantic City.
 Promotional print material, as well as the film Clear Track Ahead shows the T1's being the new face of the railroad, alongside the GG1 electrics and recently acquired diesels.

 As per the prototypes, two of the production T1's were involved in comparative tests with foreign motive power, though this time the duplexes were visiting.
 First were trials on the Chesapeake & Ohio, a possible second home for the T1's being more loyal to coal and coal-burning locomotives.
 5511 and 5539 were chosen for tests, though the former was quickly recalled back to the Pennsylvania.
 Despite testing the locomotives, the C&O placed them on normal service trains and found them quite favorable.
 Rather than slipping, the two instances of failure in the T1's performance was in stalling.
 One instance saw a recovery of 30 seconds, while the other found the T1 unable to start its train which was overloaded.
 Most of these were down to the T1's tractive effort lacking compared to the C&O's existing J-3 4-8-4's, which were equipped with boosters to further enhance their starting capabilities.

 5511 was involved in further trials on the Norfolk & Western in June 1948.
 Design changes made to the T1's from the prototypes were balanced out by the J class, no. 604, having an increased boiler pressure of 300 psi (no. 610's previous comparisons were made using the original pressure of 275 psi).
 From June 6 to 14, 5511 was run over the Radford Division (Roanoke to Christiansburg), with its performance compared to 604's previous runs shortly after its increase in boiler pressure.
 Tonnage was adjusted due to the T1's lower tractive effort, though its higher drivers hindered its climbing ability.
 Further tests from June 17 to 28 had 5511 tested alongside 604, running on the Norfolk Division (Poe to Suffolk) with 21 car trains.
-Runs were made up to 65 mph, 75 mph, and a minimum of 85 mph, the latter condition being the only case in which the T1 outperformed the J. In addition to better fuel economy, the T1 spent approximately 30% of the 65 mile stretch at speeds above 85 mph, compared to the J's 12%.
+Runs were made up to 65 and 75 mph, and a minimum of 85 mph, the latter condition being the only case in which the T1 outperformed the J. In addition to better fuel economy, the T1 spent approximately 30% of the 65 mile stretch at speeds above 85 mph, compared to the J's 12%.
 While these results echo the PRR's reports on the J's acceleration, the T1 was simply unsuitable for most terrain and tonnage on the N&W.